0mar/antennae/README.md

 Basically, as soon as an ant finds a source of food, he returns to the nest and marks his path with a chemical that the other ants can interpret as a guide towards the food.
 When more ants go looking for this food, they try to follow the pheromone and if they are succesful, they return as well, leaving a trail of their own.

 Meanwhile, the pheromone trails slowly decay.
-This results in the shorter paths being more popular than the longer ones, and over time the colony discovers the optimal route to the food.
+This results in the shorter paths being more popular than the longer ones, and over time the colony discovers the optimal route towards the food.

 ## What is happening?